TylerRWard/Broadcast-Studio-Production-Planner/README.md

     * node server.js
     * Then out this in your browser http://localhost:3000

-make sure to run this
+## Requirements
     * npm install bcryptjs for encryption
     * npm install express-session